 Report of Findings and Recommendations Consultation - is conducted 4-6 weeks after the initial consultation.
 Once the information has been collected from your assessments and tests results received you have two options:

 For further information about this program, please contact Jan Purser on 08 9286 1166 or email email@example.com

 About Jan Purser

 Jan is a Naturopathic Nutritionist who specialises in prevention and reversal of cognitive decline, dementia and early Alzheimer’s disease.
-Jan is a Bredesen ReCODE practitioner having completed additional training with Dr Dale Bredesen and the Institute of Functional Medicine in the USA on reversing cognitive impairment and early Alzheimer’s disease (AD).
+Jan is a certified Bredesen ReCODE practitioner having completed additional training with Dr Dale Bredesen and the Institute of Functional Medicine in the USA on reversing cognitive impairment and early Alzheimer’s disease (AD).

 After a close family member was diagnosed with Alzheimer’s disease in recent years Jan has seen first hand the devastating effect loss of memory has had on him, his wife, and all his family and friends.
 As a result Jan researched the latest statistics on the disease and the forecasted statistics.
 It is not an optimistic picture.
 Since then Jan has made it her mission to help as many people as possible prevent Alzheimer’s disease and cognitive decline, as research shows that it is a completely preventable disease.